dgrebb/dgrebb.com/PRIVACY.md

-## Effective Date: _June 20, 2023_
+## Effective Date: _June 21, 2023_

-Thank you for visiting my website.
+Thank you for visiting!
 This Privacy Policy explains how I collect, use, and protect your personal information when you use this website and any related services.

 By accessing or using this website, you agree to the terms of this Privacy Policy.
 If you do not agree with the terms outlined in this Privacy Policy, please do not use this website or provide any personal information.

 ## Information I Collect

 1. **Personal Information**: Apart from browser and system information, no personal details are collected.
 I've taken great care in scrubbing all personally-identifiable information from both the Analytics and Error Logging tools used (details below).
-This includes visitors' IP addresses, which are of no use to me, nor do I condone the collection of.
+This includes visitors' IP addresses and `server_name`, which refers to your computer's network name.

    1. **Plausible Analytics** is used for pageview and visitor count tracking.
-See [their delightful post about privacy policies](https://plausible.io/blog/privacy-policy-page#privacy-policy-examples).
+See the company's [delightful post about privacy policies](https://plausible.io/blog/privacy-policy-page#privacy-policy-examples), which inspired most of this document.
+More details specific to Plausible's privacy practices can be found below in the [Third-Party Services](#third-party-services) section.

    2. **Sentry.io** is used to capture errors on both the client (browser), and server (500s, 400s, and 300s).
 Sentry allows capturing browser and system information, which can be used to diagnose problems with this site.
 Sentry also allows a "playback" of user interaction on the site, aiding in further triage of broken code or user experience.

         Sentry, by default, logs IP addresses.
 I scrub this data before it is delivered to the sentry.io services and servers.
 The JavaScript performing this scrub is minified away from evident view on main dgrebb.com pages, but can be seen at the bottom of the static [404 page](/404):

         ```javascript
         beforeSend(event) {
             if (event.user) {
             delete event.user.ip
+            delete event.server_name
             }
         }
         ```

+        Regardless of the data scrubbing done on my side, Sentry's servers will log the requesting IP address when a client (your browser) loads JavaScript from their servers.
+Please see the [Third-Party Services](#third-party-services) section for details specific to Sentry's privacy practices.

 2. **Usage Information**: I may also collect certain non-personally identifiable information ("Usage Information") automatically when you visit dgrebb.com.
 This may include your browser type, operating system, referring website, pages you visit, and the date and time of your visit.